Aviatrix Blog

 For a detailed comparison of these Azure outbound access options and their implementation, including configuration steps and best practices, see Microsoft’s technical documentation.

 Curious about a better cloud network security solution for secure, high-performance internet access for your Azure VMs?
-Aviatrix‘s Cloud Perimeter Security solution offers capabilities designed to boost your security and enhance performance, whether your environment uses a single cloud, hybrid cloud, or multicloud architecture.
+Aviatrix‘s Cloud Firewall Solution offers capabilities designed to boost your security and enhance performance, whether your environment uses a single cloud, hybrid-cloud, or multicloud architecture.

 • Cost controls: This solution offers flat-rate billing, or an “all-you-can-eat” model with no additional throughput costs.
 Unlike metered billing, this gives you full cost transparency.
 Customers save an average of 25% in savings or more compared to first-party NAT gateway solutions.